[Skip to Content]

 Copyright and Permissions

-OHRC offers information on copyright and permissions on our Disclaimers, Copyright, and Permissions page.
-OHRC publications, such as fact sheets, resource bulletins, and resource guides, may be photocopied; adapting or reproducing OHRC-produced materials requires permission.
+OHRC offers information on copyright and permissions on its Disclaimers, Copyright, and Permissions page.
+OHRC materials, such as consumer handouts, reports, and resource guides may be photocopied; adapting or reproducing OHRC-produced materials requires permission.
 To request permission you must submit a written request (click here for a sample letter in Word or PDF) on your organization's letterhead.
 Permission to use photographs cannot be granted.

 FAQs